 This one uses a suction type base that could degrade over time if you’re not religious in cleaning it (some consumers have complained about it).

-Here’s a little demo on the assembly and how it works on carrot…
+Here’s a little demo on how it works on a carrot.

 Unlike the other two products above it, this product is plastic so it may not last as long.

-The important thing to remember is not to overload the feed chute so it will not be too difficult to turn the handle.
+The critical thing to remember is not to overload the feed chute so it will not be too difficult to turn the handle.

-This is a great budget option for people wanting to juice leafy greens or wheatgrass without spending a lot of money.
-As with all manual extractors, expect a work out.
+It is a great budget option for people wanting to juice leafy greens or wheatgrass without spending a lot of money.
+As with all manual extractors, expect a workout.

 If you can afford it, your best option would be getting an electric wheatgrass juicer because these provide constant power and more consistent results.

 These machines not only work great on wheatgrass but also for making green juice in general.